smokephisticated/smokephisticated/pages/how-to-roll/blunt/blunt.md

 * A blunt wrap
 * Weed
 * A lighter
-* A knife or blunt splitter (optional)
+* Blunt splitter (recommended)
-* A rolling tray (optional)
+* A rolling tray (recommended)

 Believe it or not, you actually <a target="_blank" href="https://www.quora.com/Would-a-blunt-smoke-better-rolled-with-ground-up-bud-or-broken-apart-by-hand" rel="nofollow">don't need a grinder</a> if you want to roll a blunt.

 In fact, I prefer to break up my weed by hand, at least when I'm rolling a blunt.

 If you're [rolling a joint](/how-to-roll/joint/), on the other hand, a grinder is crucial.